liayin/redcap_mobile_app_log_reshaping/README.md

 Please refer to the notebook for the code and comments.

-Caution: if your project has image uploads such as consent signatures, those will be lost if you only use this method to recover data.
+Caution: if your project has image uploads such as consent signatures, they will be lost if you only use this method to recover data.
 You will have to re-collect the consent signatures or other image uploads.